OpenDPDv2: A Unified Learning and Optimization Framework for Neural Network Digital Predistortion

 \section{Abstract}

-Neural network (NN)-based Digital Predistortion (DPD) stands out in improving signal quality in wideband radio frequency (RF) power amplifiers (PAs) employing complex modulation.
+Neural network (NN)-based Digital Predistortion (DPD) has demonstrated superior performance in improving signal quality in wideband radio frequency (RF) power amplifiers (PAs) employing complex modulation.
 However, NN DPDs usually rely on a large number of parameters for effective linearization and can significantly contribute to the energy consumption of the digital back-end in RF systems.
-This paper presents \texttt{OpenDPDv2}, a unified framework for PA modeling, DPD learning, and model optimization to reduce power consumption while maintaining high linearization performance.
-The optimization techniques feature a novel DPD algorithm, TRes-DeltaGRU, alongside two energy-efficient methods.
-The top-performing 32-bit floating-point (FP32) TRes-DeltaGRU-DPD model achieves an Adjacent Channel Power Ratio (ACPR) of -59.4\,dBc and Error Vector Magnitude (EVM) of -42.1\,dBc.
-By exploiting fixed-point quantization and dynamic temporal sparsity of input signals and hidden neurons, the inference energy of our model can be reduced by 4.5$\times$ while still maintaining -50.3\,dBc \ac{ACPR} and -35.2\,dB in \ac{EVM} with 56\% temporal sparsity evaluated with a TM3.1a 200MHz-BW 256-QAM OFDM signal applied to a 3.5 GHz GaN Doherty RF PA. \texttt{OpenDPDv2} code, datasets, and documentation are publicly accessible at \url{https://github.com/lab-emi/OpenDPD}.
+This paper presents \texttt{OpenDPDv2}, an open-source, end-to-end framework that unifies PA modeling, NN-DPD learning, and deployment-oriented model optimization to reduce inference energy while preserving linearization performance. \texttt{OpenDPDv2} introduces \ac{TRes}-\ac{DeltaGRU}, a delta-RNN DPD architecture with a lightweight temporal residual path that improves robustness under aggressive temporal sparsity, and it supports joint optimization of temporal sparsity and fixed-point quantization.
+On a 3.5\,GHz GaN Doherty PA driven by a TM3.1a 200\,MHz 256-QAM OFDM signal, the FP32 \ac{TRes}-\ac{DeltaGRU} model achieves \ac{ACPR} of $-59.9$\,dBc and \ac{EVM} of $-42.1$\,dB.
+By combining quantization with dynamic temporal sparsity, the model reduces inference energy by $4.5\times$ while maintaining $-51.8$\,dBc \ac{ACPR} and $-35.2$\,dB \ac{EVM} at 56\% temporal sparsity.
+Code, datasets, and documentation are publicly available at \url{https://github.com/lab-emi/OpenDPD}.